samsjh/mypersonalwebsite2/README.md

 # mypersonalwebsite2
-Personal website this time including CSS
+Personal website this time using HTML and CSS